BlizzCrafter/MonoGame.SplineFlower/README.md

 It is also possible to create **looped** or **multiple looped** BézierSplines as you can see!

-Did you noticed the nice little car on the last picture?
+Did you noticed the nice little car on the picture?
 This is a **[SplineWalker](https://github.com/sqrMin1/MonoGame.SplineFlower/blob/master/MonoGame.SplineFlower/SplineWalker.cs)**.

 A SplineWalker can, well... walk on splines :) or drive on it like in the case of a car, hehe.